GravityPDF/gravity-pdf-documentation/docs/v6/users/managing-pdfs.md

 ![Active and deactivated toggles](https://resources.gravitypdf.com/uploads/2015/10/toggles.png)

 PDFs can be **completely disabled** by using the activate/deactivate toggle – located to the left of the `Name` column.
-Once a PDF has been deactivated users and administrators will no longer be able to access the document.
+Once a PDF has been deactivated, users and administrators will no longer be able to access the document.
 The PDF will not be attached to email notifications, and its shortcode won't generate a link.

 ### Duplicate

 ![The UI shown when duplicating PDFs](https://resources.gravitypdf.com/uploads/2015/10/duplcate.png)

 You can duplicate an existing PDF configuration by clicking the *Duplicate* action.
-This action will happen in the background without the page reloading and once done you'll see a copy of the PDF added to the list.
+This action will happen in the background without the page reloading and once done, you'll see a copy of the PDF added to the list.

 ### Delete